 We need one player on stage to act as a royal monarch.
-Everyone else will try to win favour with the monarch.
+Other players line up to win favour with the monarch.